 Similar Products: You have options

 Glossier Invisible Shield: The smothering feeling, the chalky excess—have been engineered out of the equation.
-Glossier’s sunscreen is totally clear, blends in fast, and works really, really well.
-The downsides are that it contains less SPF (35 versus 50+) and less actual product (one versus 1.7 ounce), and costs about twice the price.
+Glossier’s sunscreen is totally clear, blends in fast, and works really well.
+The downsides are that it contains less SPF (35 versus 50+) and less actual product (one versus 1.7 ounces), and costs about twice the price at $25.

-Supergoop Unseen Suncreen: Supergoop’s clear sunscreen with a velvety texture is a slam dunk of a sunscreen.
-It’s the same size as Bioré UV Aqua Rich Watery Essence Sunscreen (1.7 ounce) but about two or three times the price ($34).
-The SPF 40 is solid, the coverage totally clear, and the formulation natural (unlike Bioré’s synthetic one).
+Supergoop Unseen Sunscreen: Supergoop’s clear sunscreen with a velvety texture is a slam dunk of a sunscreen.
+It’s the same size as Bioré UV Aqua Rich Watery Essence Sunscreen (1.7 ounces) but is a more expensive option at $36.
+The SPF 40 is solid, the coverage clear, and the formulation natural (unlike Bioré’s synthetic one).
 Unseen has a more matte finish compared to Watery Essence, which leaves skin dewy and fresh.

-Neutrogena Clear Face Oil-Free Sunscreen SPF 55: If you’re looking for great SPF at a low cost, this oil-free lotion offers high-quality sun protection, and a non-comedogenic formula that won’t clog pores.
+Neutrogena Clear Face Oil-Free Sunscreen SPF 55: If you’re looking for great SPF at a low cost ($14), this oil-free lotion offers high-quality sun protection and a non-comedogenic formula that won’t clog pores.
 Unlike the Bioré, Glossier, and Supergoop options, this one is opaque and takes a bit of elbow grease to work in.

 Dollar for dollar, ounce for ounce, Bioré's UV Aqua Rich Watery Essence Sunscreen is 100 percent worth buying.
 It more than holds its own against the competition in terms of effectiveness and invisibility on skin—and outshines in terms of price.
 The lightweight gel absorbs swiftly and smoothly, has zero grease factor (more of a fresh, dewy finish), and delivers a big dose of moisture to thirsty skin, thanks to glycerin and hyaluronic acid.
 It’s ideal for oily skin yet no matter your skin type, its outstanding SPF50+ blocks UV rays from doing their photo-aging, skin-damaging thing.